ZoraS123/ZoraS123-CurrencyBudget-iOS/README.md

 # CurrencyBudget iOS App
 A simple SwiftUI iOS application that retrieves real-time currency exchange rates using the Frankfurter API and displays them in a clean, modern interface.

+## How to Run
+1. Open the project in Xcode
+2. Select an iPhone simulator
+3. Press Run ▶️

 ## Features
 - Fetches live exchange rate data from an external API